KossySteve/kosy-steve-brainflix/README.md

-This project is a video react app built with react & NodeJs.
+This project is a image react app built with react & NodeJs.
 It shares videos through endpoints from server api from data json files
 ## Built With

 - HTML/CSS